 The third edition of Men of the Battle of Britain by Kenneth G Wynn was published by Frontline Books in association with the Battle of Britain Memorial Trust in 2015.
 The Trust has owned all rights to the book since 2010.

 Research into the lives of the Few is ongoing, and the Trust plans to publish new information, updates and corrections on this website from time to time.
-The information below was added in January 2017.

 Please note: THE COPYRIGHT IN ALL MATERIAL RELATING TO MEN OF THE BATTLE OF BRITAIN IS OWNED BY THE BATTLE OF BRITAIN MEMORIAL TRUST CIO.